The Obstacles that Must be Overcome to Build a Home

 Many people have very specific ideas about what their dream home should beso specific, in fact, that they feel compelled to build a home from scratch.
 While the prospect is exciting, it's also a difficult one to actualize.
-The idea of building a new home doesn't sound easy, but the real obstacles are often the hidden ones.
+The idea of building a new home doesn't sound easy, but the real obstacles and costs are often the hidden ones.
 If you're thinking about how to build your own home, these are the things you'll have to deal with.
 None of these obstacles are insurmountable, but if you're not planning for them, they can absolutely blow the roof off any budget you might have and lead to nightmares during the constructionsome can eventually land you in court, fighting for the last of your savings.

 The Additional Costs to Build a Home